arunumd/Phone-Number-to-Word/README.md

 - `all_wordifications` - returns a list of all possible alpha-numeric US phone numbers with valid English words.
 The input is a US phone number in all-numeric format passed in as a string

-- `number_to_words` - returns exactly one alpha-numeric phone number with valid English word in it.
+- `number_to_words` - returns exactly one alpha-numeric phone number with a valid English word in it.
 The input parameter is a US phone number in all-numeric format passed in as a string

 - `words_to_number` - returns an all-numeric US phone number corresponding to an input alpha-numeric US phone number.
 The input